matomatical/memograph/README.md

 From the help:

 ```
-.mg direcory format:
-  The .mg directory format is required to specify graphs for drilling.
-  Such a directory should contain two files:
+knowledge graph specification format: Knowledge graph edges (a.k.a. 'cards')
+are taken from .mg decks in the current directory.
+Each .mg deck is a script
-  * 'graph.py', defining a generator function 'graph()' which yields
-    (node 1, node 2, topic) triples (or (node 1, node 2) pairs).
+defining a generator function `graph()` yielding (node 1, node 2) pairs or
-    Nodes can be of primitive types (str, int, float, bool) or the
+(node 1, node 2, topic) triples.
+Nodes can be primitives (str, int, float,
-    custom `Node` type from `mg.graph`.
-  * 'data.json' (created if not present; overwritten by this script)
-    to store learning progress.
+bool) or of type `mg.graph.Node`.
 ```

 For more guidance and deck options, see the [tutorial](tutorial/),